markeyser/cookiecutter-collabora/docs/how-to-guides/data_management_practices.md

 duplication and ensure that everyone is working with the same version of the data.

+!!! tip "Best Practices for Handling Data Files in Your GitHub Repository"

+    #### 1. Avoid Including Data Files in Your GitHub Repository

+    Including data files such as CSV or JSON files directly in your GitHub repository is not a best practice.
+There are several reasons for this:

+    - **Size Limitations**: GitHub repositories have size limitations which can be quickly exceeded by large datasets.
+    - **Version Control Issues**: Binary files such as CSVs and JSONs do not benefit from Git's diff and merge capabilities, making version control ineffective and storage inefficient.
+    - **Security Risks**: Sensitive data can accidentally be exposed publicly, leading to potential security and privacy breaches.

+    #### 2. Use a Centralized Data Repository

+    The best practice is to store your data in a centralized data repository, such as an AWS S3 bucket.
+This approach offers several advantages:

+    - **Scalability**: S3 provides scalable storage, allowing you to store large amounts of data without worrying about capacity.
+    - **Accessibility**: Data stored in S3 can be accessed from anywhere, making it easier for team members to access and use the data as needed.
+    - **Security**: S3 offers robust security features, including encryption and access controls, ensuring your data is secure.

+    #### 3. Local Development with a `data/` Directory

+    For development purposes, it is often necessary to have data available locally.
+To facilitate this, we have created a `data/` directory at the root of the project’s directory and folder structure (scaffolding).
+This directory allows you to store data files like CSV and JSON files locally without pushing them to the GitHub repository.

+    To ensure that the `data/` directory exists in everyone's local environment, we include a `.gitkeep` file in this directory.
+The `.gitkeep` file is a placeholder to make sure the directory is tracked by Git without tracking its contents.

+    To prevent accidental inclusion of data files in the GitHub repository, we have configured the `.gitignore` file as follows:

+    ```plaintext
+    ## Ignore all CSV and JSON files globally ##
+    *.csv
+    **/*.csv
+    *.json
+    **/*.json

+    ## Data ##

+    # Ignore any data in the following directories
+    data/processed/*
+    data/raw/*

+    # But keep tracking these specific files (if needed)
+    !data/processed/.gitkeep
+    !data/raw/.gitkeep
+    ```

+    ### Explanation of the `.gitignore` Configuration

+    - **Global Ignore Rules**: The lines `*.csv`, `**/*.csv`, `*.json`, and `**/*.json` ensure that any file with a `.csv` or `.json` extension is ignored globally across the entire repository.
+    - **Data Directory**: The `data/processed/*` and `data/raw/*` lines ensure that any files within these specific directories are ignored.
+    - **Tracking Specific Files**: The lines `!data/processed/.gitkeep` and `!data/raw/.gitkeep` ensure that the `.gitkeep` files in these directories are tracked, allowing the directories themselves to be included in the repository structure.

+    By following these practices, we can maintain a clean and efficient repository while ensuring that data files are managed securely and appropriately.

 ### Using VS Code on a project with a centralized shared data folder

 Step 4 of the [Getting Started](getting-started.md) guide involves